Mercury Turnpike Cruiser

 The Mercury Turnpike Cruiser is a series of automobiles that were produced by the Mercury division of Ford for the 1957 and 1958 model years.
 Named to commemorate the creation of the Interstate Highway System, the Turnpike Cruiser was marketed as the flagship Mercury model line, slotted above the Montclair when Mercury was positioned upmarket to luxury status when Edsel was introduced in 1958.

 The Turnpike Cruiser was produced as a luxury two-door and a four-door hardtop sedan.
-During the 1957 model year, a convertible (called the Convertible Cruiser) was offered on a limited basis, serving as one of the first replica pace cars for the Indianapolis 500 auto race.
+During the 1957 model year, a convertible, called the Convertible Cruiser, was offered on a limited basis, which served as a pace car for the Indianapolis 500 auto race.
 Mercury fitted the Turnpike Cruiser with a wide variety of advanced features for the time of its production, including a retractable rear window marketed as the "Breezeway", compound-curve windshield, mechanical pushbutton transmission controls and a trip computer.

 In total, 23,268 examples of the Turnpike Cruiser were produced over two years.
-For 1959, Mercury discontinued the Turnpike Cruiser, phasing its content into the Park Lane product line.
+Mercury discontinued the Turnpike Cruiser for the 1958 model year, phasing its content into the Park Lane product line.